PROSA-Project/prosa/doc/tactics.md

 # List of Tactics

-In effort to make it easier for new users to get started with the RT-PROOFs project, this file maintains a list of the tactics used in the project.
+In effort to make it easier for new users to get started with the Prosa project, the idea is to maintain a list of the tactics used in the project in this file.

 Each tactic should be named and briefly described (just a few sentences).
 Please add links to additional documentation elsewhere (if available).